nobraininside/dropQbsd/README.md

 **Security is simplicity.
 Privacy is auditable.
 Accountability is provable.
 Anything less is a gamble dressed in legalese.**

 ---
+*\* Yes, literally at 3 AM.
+Windows telemetry runs on a schedule that includes early-morning hours.
+It transmits hardware diagnostics, usage patterns, installed applications, and in some configurations, the content of documents and browsing history — all without explicit consent beyond the click-through EULA. macOS does the same via `rapportd`, `trustd`, and Transparencyd.
+Ubuntu collects system information via `ubuntu-report` and snap telemetry.
+None of these can be fully disabled without breaking functionality or voiding support agreements.
+OpenBSD ships with none of this.
+Zero.*
+---

 ## License